-Subjects will be asked about all adverse events at the 12 and 24 week protocol visits and during the monthly phone calls, and rate by intensity (mild, moderate, severe).
+Subjects will be asked about all adverse events at the 6 and 12 week protocol visits and during the phone calls at 3 and 9 weeks, and rate by intensity (mild, moderate, severe).
 Serious adverse events will be reported as per various policies in a timely manner to CHOP IRB, and CHPS.
-For adverse events relating to subject's Orkambi treatment, all events will be managed by the subject's CF clinical care team.